ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 int poll(pollfh fhs[], unsigned nfhs, int timeout);
 ```

-**e) PPP abstraction layer for network stacks**
+**e) PPP interface for network stacks**

 > Only valid when **Case 1** is applicable.
-This abstraction layer provides an entry point for cellular drivers to underlying PPP framework provided by the network stack.
+This provides an interface for cellular drivers to underlying framework provided by the network stack.
 This in effect means that the driver itself does not depend on a certain network stack.
 In other words, it talks to any network stack providing this standard PPP interface.
 For example:

 ```CPP
 /** Connect to a PPP pipe